-The overall adaptation process performs as follow: the first NN (NN1 in the Figure 4 computes the torque variation, $\delta\tau(\delta q_r)$, which in together with the interaction torques provided by the patient results in the functional J; this functional is minimized in the second NN (NN2) trough its training process, ending up the adapted step time, $T{c{adapt}}$; this parameter, together with the current time instant, are the inputs of the third NN (NN3) which generates the desired trajectory.
+The overall adaptation process performs as follow: after generates a reference trajectory by initial parameters, the first NN (NN1 in the Figure 4) computes the torque variation, $\delta \tau(\delta q_r)$, which in together with the interaction torques provided by the patient results in the functional, J; this functional is minimized in the second NN (NN2) through its training process, ending up the adapted step time, $T{c{adapt}}$; this parameter, together with the current time instant, are the inputs of the third NN (NN3) which generates the desired trajectory (changing the reference trajectory).

-The optimization is performed during the walking step at a specific numbers of trajectory points.
+The optimization is performed during the walking step with a specific numbers of trajectory points.
 Actually, it is considered the optimization occurs every ten sampling periods and starts when the swing leg becomes parallel to the support leg, taking into account the values of $\delta \tau(\delta q_r)$ and $\tau{pat,act}$ at the trajectory points of the previous interval.